realm/realm-dart/generator/readme.md

 on first use .dart_tool/build/entrypoint/build.dart needs to be generated with pub run build_runeer build

+# Debugging
-use a terminal to launch a debuggee with command dart --observe --pause-isolates-on-start  --enable-vm-service:5858/127.0.0.1  --disable-service-auth-codes .dart_tool/build/entrypoint/build.dart build to run build in usage dir use: cd usage && pub run build_runner build
+use a terminal to launch a debuggee with command dart --observe --pause-isolates-on-start  --enable-vm-service:5858/127.0.0.1  --disable-service-auth-codes .dart_tool/build/entrypoint/build.dart build to run build in example directory use: cd example && pub run build_runner build